Zyd8/kamayan/README.md

 - Install repo as zip
 - Extract zip
 - pip install all packages listed in requirements.txt
-- navigate to the location of manage.py in the directory
+- navigate/cd to the location of manage.py in the directory
+- type python manage.py migrate in cmd
-- type python manage.py runserver
+- type python manage.py runserver in cmd
+- open the instructed local port in browser